 Finding ways to reduce waste, reuse materials, conserve energy and reduce the environmental impact of Company activities occurs daily in both small and significant ways across the Company.
 PACCAR is driving clean manufacturing into every aspect of its business not only because it is the right thing to do but because it makes good long-term business sense.

-All Company manufacturing locations that have been in operation for more than two years have achieved ISO14001 certification.
+93% of Company manufacturing locations have achieved ISO14001 certification.

 The Company has invested $160 million over the past ten years in facility projects that have improved energy efficiency, reduced emissions, reduced water consumption and waste including $35 million in reusable containers.
 PACCAR’s environmental leadership is demonstrated by being the first in the truck industry to implement chassis robotic paint systems.
 This process has enhanced paint quality, reduced cost and decreased paint usage, waste and air emissions.